Birthday party? Baby shower? Bribery? It’s never *not* toy season, is it?

-I’ve done my best to pull together gifts at various price points to accommodate all budgets — all while staying local and USA-made.
+I’ve done my best to pull together gifts at various price points to accommodate all budgets — all while staying local and (mostly) USA-made.
 As you’ve come to expect from me, this collection is both sustainable and eco-friendly.
 Quality wooden toys can be handed down to future sibs or friends, provided your eager doggie doesn’t get to them first.
 Proud to say that 100% of everything on this list has been personally vetted by either me or my customers.

 Best Wooden Toys…